Service Trades Council (STC)

 Penny identifies her role as heading the organisation that is the conduit between protecting community health and the environment.
 Penny is a strong leader in a male dominated industry and has earned respect throughout the plumbing fraternity.
 She has developed strong relationships within the Queensland Government ensuring the industry’s voice is heard at the highest levels.

 Penny was appointed as a Director to Master Plumbers Australia Ltd in 2012 and was appointed as the Secretariat role for Master Plumbers Australia in 2015.
 Penny was appointed as a Director of QLeave in July 2016 and also the Chair of the newly formed Service Trades Council, a role in which she is humbled to be given.
+Penny was also appointed as a Director of Construction Skills Queensland in October 2017.

 Dr Janet Cumming - Deputy Chairperson